Jigsaw's Gender Pay Information

 4. Pay quartiles: The percentage of men and women in each pay quartile.

-This information is based on hourly rates at the snapshot on the 5th April 2022.
+This information is based on hourly rates at the snapshot on the 5th April 2023.

 It is worth noting the following observations on gender pay gap reporting:

-• If women do more of the less well paid jobs within an organisation than men, the gender pay gap is usually bigger.
+• If women do more of the less well-paid jobs within an organisation than men, the gender pay gap is usually bigger.

 • The Gender Pay Gap is not the same as unequal pay which is paying men and women differently for performing the same (or similar) work.
 Unequal pay has been unlawful since 1970.